talestsp/football-match-prediction/README.md

 The Transformers are placed at [src/ml_pipeline/transformers.py](src/ml/transformers.py)

+# Build Data
+The features construction is applied for `train_train`, `train_valid` and `test` datasets in the [BuildData.ipynb](notebooks/4.1-BuildData.ipynb) notebook using the Transformers commented before.
+The processed data is stored with an id associated to it.

+# Feature Selection
+The feature selection was made in two steps:
+  * ANOVA's F Statistic between numerical features and target
+  * Mutually correlated features analysis
+    * For each pair of mutual highly correlated features (threshold above Pearson's 0.9) the one with lower correlation with target was discarded.

+  More details of it can be found at [4.2-FeatureSelection.ipynb](notebokos/4.2-FeatureSelection.ipynb)

-# Missing Values
+# Missing Values Analysis
-Matches with missing values aren't applied to prediction model.
+Matches with missing values in features aren't applied to prediction model.
+It is relevant to assess the quality of the data on this matter.
+You can check this summary analysis in [4.3-MissingValues.ipynb](notebooks/4.3-MissingValues.ipynb).

 There are two ways to overcome this problem:
  * filling missing values on predictors (independent variables)
  * filling missing values on prediction (dependent variable)

-Following the holistic strategy of doing simple things first, it will be preffered to start filling missing values on prediction.
+Following the holistic strategy of doing simple things first, it will be preffered to start with simple strategies.

-### Missing Values on Predictors
+### Missing Values on Predictors (indepedent variables)
-<i>Not yet implemented.</i>>
+Feature median value imputation was applied to all features for those matches with missing values.
+An interesting strategy of filling missing values with the mean of similar matches will be done later.

-### Missing Values on Prediction
+### Missing Values on Prediction  (depedent variable)
 Once the prediction is calculated for all rows (matches) with all valid values, the matches with invalid (null) values also need to have the prediction probability.

 To do that, there was designed three stretegies: `uniform_proba`, `global_frequency` and `league_frequency`.